Acton, Wrexham: Acton Park

 At the geographical centre of Acton lies Acton Park, the location of the former Acton Hall.
 The central feature of the park is the lake.
 It was originally constructed using puddled clay in the 18th century but during the 1970s, the pond was drained and butyl lined.
 Fishing is popular on the lake with platforms provided for anglers.
 (The lake is closed for fishing during the Wildfowl nesting period).
 A wetland area exists and supports a diverse range of wildlife.

 A designated area managed to benefit wildlife as one of the Wrexham Bio-diversity Action Plan 'Urban Green Space' areas.
 Native wild meadow flowers have been planted within the existing grassed areas to assist in providing habitats for insects and other fauna, increasing the bio-diversity of the parkland.

 In 2008, Wrexham County Borough Council secured Heritage Lottery Funding to allow them to prepare design proposals for the refurbishment of the park, the ideas that have been drawn up so far are in the early stages but they include a Discovery Centre, Lakeside Pavilion and extending the bowling greens.

+A nearly 500-year-old sweet chestnut tree in the park was voted UK's Tree of the Year in 2023.

 Estate history

 The Acton estate has passed through several owners throughout the years.
 The prominent Jeffreys family (motto Pob dawn o Dduw, "Every Gift from God"), had their seat at Acton Hall in the 17th century, the family's prosperity having been founded by Anglesey circuit judge John Jeffreys (d.
 1622).
 Jeffreys had built up the estate by expanding and consolidating the possessions of the descendants of the Trevor family in the Wrexham common fields.

-The most famous member of the family was George Jeffreys, 1st Baron Jeffreys of Wem, (May 15, 1645 – April 18, 1689), better known as Judge Jeffreys or "The Hanging Judge", who was born in Acton.
+The most famous member of the family was George Jeffreys, 1st Baron Jeffreys of Wem, (15 May 1645 – 18 April 1689), better known as Judge Jeffreys or "The Hanging Judge", who was born in Acton.
 He became notorious after the severe punishments he handed down at the trials of the supporters of the Duke of Monmouth during the reign of King James II.

 In 1680 he became Chief Justice of Chester, and later Lord Chief Justice of England, despite Charles II reportedly damning Jeffreys' character: